WZUchen/GAN-DDLSF/readme.md

 - **Scalable Architecture**: Designed to be adaptable for various materials and crystal structures beyond GaN. 🔧
 - **Interpretable Results**: Provides insights into the generated structures, facilitating better understanding of material properties. 📊

-## Coming Soon! 🌟
+## Repository Contents 📁

-We are thrilled to announce the imminent open-sourcing of our GAN-DDLSF code!
-Our repository will soon include:
+We are excited to announce that our GAN-DDLSF code and data are now available!
+Our repository includes:

-- **Complete Source Code**: Fully documented and ready for community use and contributions.
+- **Source Code**: Fully documented and ready for community use and contributions.
-- **Comprehensive Training Datasets**: Carefully curated datasets to help you train the model efficiently.
+- **Training Datasets**: Carefully curated datasets to help you train the model efficiently.
-- **Extensive Generated Datasets**: Explore the diverse crystal structures produced by our model.
+- **Generated Datasets**: Explore the diverse crystal structures produced by our model.
-- **Detailed Documentation**: Step-by-step guides for setup, training, and result interpretation.
+- **Documentation**: Step-by-step guides for setup, training, and result interpretation.
 - **Jupyter Notebooks**: Interactive examples demonstrating key functionalities and use cases.

 ## Installation